TABLE OF CONTENTS

 What Is the Average Home Appreciation Per Year?

-One of the most influential factors affecting housing demand is interest rates.
+It’s crucial to note that one of the most influential factors affecting housing demand is interest rates.
 Higher interest rates result in more expensive mortgage loans, reducing the number of potential buyers in the market.
 This slows down the pace of home price appreciation as demand diminishes.

 How to Calculate Home Appreciation